d1thesis/d1thesis/README.md

 ## Hi there 👋

-This is the github account of D1 thesis group
+This is the github account of D1 thesis group from feu tech (1st term 2024-2025)

 ### Members:
 - Julian Cadenas